TOD-theses/paper-T-RACE/main.typ

     [Recipient Ether transfer], [8,127], [1,813],
   ),
   caption: flex-caption(
     [This table shows the application of all filters used to reduce the number of TOD candidates.
-Filters were applied from top to bottom and each row shows how many TOD candidates remained and were filtered.
+Filters were applied from top to bottom.
+Each row shows how many TOD candidates remained and were filtered.
 The unfiltered value is a lower bound, as we only calculated this number afterwards, and the calculation does not include write-write collisions.], [TOD candidate filters evaluation],
   ),
   kind: table,